 Review the Teacher Guide:

-Download the '4 Seasons of Reconciliation' week-long unit and all additional materials above from the Dropbox link provided above.
+Download the high resolution '4 Seasons of Reconciliation' week-long unit and all additional materials above from the Dropbox link provided above.
 The full teacher guide with all curriculum links provides a detailed break-down of each day of the week-long unit.

 Preview the film yourself before showing it in class on Monday.

 Module 1 - Show the film from Productions Cazabon, 3rd World Canada.
 The film is part of the 'truth-telling' of the current reality of where we are in the continuum of reconciliation.
 From seeing the truth, learners are motivated to learn more about the history and the journey towards reconciliation.
 It is the eye-opener needed to unpack the the movement of 'Truth & Reconciliation'.

 Review PowerPoints in Advance

 These are the powerpoints for Day 2, 3, 4 and 5 that you will find in high resolution in the Dropbox folder:

 The follow the links below to the additional multi-media content contained in Module 2 & 3.
 The Ted Talk 'America's Native Prisoners of War' and the short film 'First Contact' by artist Steven Paul Judd.

 Access the professional development section to learn more at your own pace.
 This section is divided into smaller topics which allow you to learn more about Residential Schools, Youth perspectives on Reconciliation, Aboriginal Heroes, Survivor testimony and more.